AquaWarden/Mineflayerbot/README.md

 # Mineflayerbot

 This is a repository that contains code to make java edition Minecraft Mineflayer bots.
 Some of the code will make it follow you, and locate a block and travel to it.
-It also may contain the code for my Backrooms bot in hypixel housing(coming soon.))
+It also may contain the code for my Backrooms bot in hypixel housing (coming soon.)

-You may need to install things to your computer, so heres a list:
+You will need to install things to your computer, so heres a list:

--Node.js
+-Node.js,

--Mineflayer (using npm)
+-Mineflayer (using npm),

--Mineflayer, Pathfinder
+-Mineflayer, Pathfinder (also using npm).

 So without further ado, lets get started!